-McClellan Oscillator Forex Technical Analysis and McClellan Oscillator Forex Trading Signals
+McClellan Oscillator XAUUSD Technical Analysis and McClellan Oscillator XAUUSD Signals

 Developed by McClellan.

 This Oscillator is a momentum indicator that can be traded in the same way as the MACD indicator.
-There are 3 techniques that McClellan Oscillator can be used to generate trading signals.
+There are 3 techniques that McClellan Oscillator can be used to generate xauusd signals.

-Bullish Signals- When the oscillator crosses above zero center-line a buy signal is given.
+Bullish Signals- When the oscillator crosses above zero center-line a buy xauusd signal is given.

-Bearish Signals- When the oscillator crosses below zero center-line a sell signal is given.
+Bearish Signals- When the oscillator crosses below zero center-line a sell xauusd signal is given.

-Looking for divergences between the McClellan Oscillator and price can prove to be very effective in identifying potential reversal and/or trend continuation points in price movement.
+Looking for divergences between the McClellan Oscillator and gold price can prove to be very effective in identifying potential reversal and/or xauusd trend continuation points in gold price movement.